SkyrScout/skyrscout.github.io/_players/yacqub-finey.md

 summary: |
   🇸🇴🇸🇪 Yacqub Finey | AM / CF / RW
-  🔄 Versatile attacker — operates as a No.9, No.10 or from the right
-  🎯 Consistent goal threat with intelligent movement in advanced areas ⚽ Scores from open play, inside the box and direct free kicks 🧠 Creates as well as finishes — multiple assists across two seasons 🎥 Three SkyrScout videos covering his 2024 and 2025 Superettan performances
+  🧠 Primarily used as an attacking midfielder for GIF Sundsvall 🔄 Versatile attacker who can also operate at centre-forward or from the right 🎯 SkyrScout sees his highest potential as a No.9 or No.10 ⚽ Consistent goal threat from open play and direct free kicks 🎥 Three SkyrScout videos covering his 2024 and 2025 Superettan performances

 report: |